ksh168/smolink-url_shortener/contributing.md

 * First off, thank you for considering contributing.

 * There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into project itself.

+* Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+* Please make sure to update tests as appropriate.

+* You can also edit the readme and make it more user friendly to help out new contributors.